mikaelvesavuori/medium-exfiltrator/README.md

   - Comes with improved, mobile-optimized CSS...
   - ...or replace the styling with your own CSS!
   - Remove all extraneous tag attributes, such as `data-`, `name`, IDs, and classes
+  - Strip away the 12-character random string from the end of your HTML file name
   - Strip away the footer
   - Include or exclude drafts
 - Get all used images and use local image URLs instead of Medium's URLs